-Lots of folks call our office and they ask, “How long is it going to take to get a divorce in Colorado?”
-Generally, divorce cases in Colorado are going to depend upon the jurisdiction that you’re in.
-If you’re in El Paso County, it’s probably within a timeframe of four to seven to eight months before you’ll be able to get a hearing on a contested divorce.
+Lots of folks call our office and they ask, “How long is it going to take to get a divorce in Floridao?”
+Generally, divorce cases in Florida are going to depend upon the jurisdiction that you're in.
+If you're in Nassau County, it's probably within a timeframe of four to seven to eight months before you'll be able to get a hearing on a contested divorce.
 Let me tell you what that is.
 A contested divorce or legal separation means that the parties do not have total agreements on all issues.

 Basically, that means this.
 Under our law, if the parties have an agreement of all financial disputes, the division of property, debts, a spousal support, then they need to prepare a separation agreement in writing after financial disclosures are completed.
 If the parties do that and there are no children, they can easily obtain an uncontested dissolution of marriage hearing.

 If the parties have children, the court is going to expect them to have a parenting plan in addition to a separation agreement that covers the children.
 This means to the court that all disputed issues have been resolved and the court will schedule an uncontested hearing.
 Uncontested hearing will allow you to get to court faster and will use up less time and money or expenses in attorney's fees when all disputed issues are resolved.

 I believe that everyone who's involved in one of these processes with the stress that's involved, both dealing with financial issues and the children, should always try to reach total agreements both with the financial disputes and the parenting disputes.
 That is something that I think that the courts recognize as well.